 The CAISO and the requesting entity shall negotiate in good faith the terms and conditions of the MEEA.

-The CAISO shall file any executed MEEA with FERC for review and approval under Section 205 of the Federal Power Act.
-In the event an MEEA is not executed within 180 days of the initial written request for an MEEA, a requesting entity may invoke the CAISO ADR Procedures under Section 13.
+The CAISO shall file any executed MEEA with FERC for review and approval under Section 205 of the an MEEA, a requesting entity may invoke the CAISO ADR Procedures under Section 13.